alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 In the latter case, please first try to find an alternative in `PyPI` or `CRAN` which can be used to the same/similar effect.
 If a package request is not critical to the success of the project, the Research Computing teams reserve the right to decline the request; the time needed to successfully process the request and test will be taken into consideration.

-For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `Custom VM` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update).
+For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `DSVM Other` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update).
 If you'd like to ingress additional code or data, such as for a new tool, you'll need to go through the classification process again, making sure that the data provider and principal investigator agree with how it is to be used.

-### 4.3: Accessing GitLab and storing code
+### 4.4: Accessing GitLab and storing code
 GitLab is an open source version of GitHub, working as a code hosting platform for version control and collaboration.
 It lets you and others work together on projects.

 It also allows you to version control all the code that you write for any of the Data Study Group challenges.